manohar6317/Attrition_Layoff_Prediction/README.md

 ## Overview

-The core of this project is implemented in the `Attrition_Layoff_Prediction.ipynb` Jupyter Notebook.
-This notebook likely includes the following steps:

 * **Data Loading and Exploration:** Loading relevant employee data and performing exploratory data analysis (EDA) to understand the dataset, identify patterns, and visualize key relationships.
 * **Feature Engineering:** Creating new features or transforming existing ones to improve the performance of the prediction models.
 This might involve handling categorical variables, scaling numerical features, or creating interaction terms.
 * **Model Building and Training:** Implementing and training various machine learning models suitable for binary classification tasks (predicting whether an employee will leave or stay, or whether a layoff is likely).
 Common models include Logistic Regression, Support Vector Machines, Random Forests, Gradient Boosting, etc.